How to Get Started Backcountry Skiing

 Frame bindings are much heavier, bulkier, and far less efficient for ski touring than pin bindings.
 And because pin bindings have come so far in technology in the past few years, making them more stable and better on the downhill, frame bindings are all but obsolete.
 Pin bindings are a far better option for ski touring all around, and there are multiple options available, from superlight race bindings to heavier ones that are built with a pin tech design but keep downhill skiing as the priority.

-Our writer’s favorite AT bindings: G3 Ion 12 BINDINGS
+Our Favorite AT Bindings: G3 Ion 12 Bindings

 The G3 tech bindings are our favorite bindings set up for backcountry skiing.